DBraun/DawDreamer/README.md

 ```

-## FAUST (Windows only)
+## FAUST

-**This pipeline is inconvenient, so please suggest ways to improve it, or make it OSX/Linux compatible.**
+**This pipeline is inconvenient and for Windows only, so please suggest ways to improve it, or make it OSX/Linux compatible.**

-In the Projucer, a configuration exists for Visual Studio 2019 with FAUST.
-However, this configuration assumes you've followed all the compilation instructions for [TD-FAUST](https://github.com/DBraun/TD-Faust/) to `C:/tools/TD-Faust`.
-Although TD-FAUST is primarily meant to be used for TouchDesigner, you can still follow its instructions to build `faust.dll` and `faust.lib`.
-It will also compile LLVM, which is necessary for FAUST to be able to dynamically compile `.dsp` code.
+In the Projucer, an extra configuration exists for Visual Studio 2019 **with FAUST**.
+This configuration relies on a precompiled `faust.dll` and `faust.lib` in `thirdparty/libfaust/win-x64`.
+If you'd like to compile these yourself, please follow the instructions for [TD-FAUST](https://github.com/DBraun/TD-Faust/) (Downloading TouchDesigner is not necessary).

-Next, run the latest `win64.exe` installer from FAUST's [releases](https://github.com/grame-cncm/faust/releases).
+Run the latest `win64.exe` installer from FAUST's [releases](https://github.com/grame-cncm/faust/releases).
 After installing, copy the `.lib` files from `C:/Program Files/Faust/share/faust/` to `C:/share/faust/`.
-The reason is that we're using `C:/Python38/python.exe`, so the sibling directory would be `C:/share/faust`.
-If you're running python from a different location, you can determine the different location for the `share/faust` files.
-On OSX (untested), copy them to either `/usr/local/share/faust` or `/usr/share/faust`.
+The reason is that we're using `C:/Python38dawdreamer/python.exe`, so the sibling directory would be `C:/share/faust`.
+If you're running python from a different location, you can determine the different location for the `share/faust/*.lib` files.
+On OSX (untested), copy them to either `/usr/local/share/faust/*.lib` or `/usr/share/faust/*.lib`.

 ### Using FAUST processors

 Let's start by looking at FAUST DSP files, which end in `.dsp`.
-For convenience, you don't need to `import("stdfaust.lib");` All code must result in processors with 2 outputs and an even number of inputs.
+For convenience, the standard library is always imported, so you don't need to `import("stdfaust.lib");` All code must result in processors with 2 outputs and an even number of inputs.
 Polyphony is not yet supported.
 Here's an example using a demo stereo reverb:

-**faust_reverb.dsp:**
+#### **faust_reverb.dsp:**
 ```dsp
 process = dm.zita_light;
 ```

-**faust_test.py:**
+#### **faust_test.py:**
 ```python
 DSP_PATH = "C:/path/to/faust_reverb.dsp"  # Must be absolute path
 faust_processor = engine.make_faust_processor("faust", DSP_PATH)